osowsky/pyConics/README.md

 In version 1.0.0, besides you being able to solve the problems as above, you will also be able to graph these results, allowing you to illustrate and insert them into any kind of document.

+In version 1.1.0, a class that handles and works with conics sections has been incorporated into the `pyConics` package.
+Now, you can:

+- create non-degenerate and degenerate ellipses and hyberbolas.
+- print them on screen.
+- find out whether a point belongs to them or not.
+- get their envelope and print it on screen.
+- from a point named *pole* with respect to a given conic, find out its *polar* line and vice versa.

 ------------